 Paints with most fitness apps

 Fastens securely, pain-free

-Requires Polar Beat or a third party app to transmit data.
+Requires Polar Beat or a third-party app to transmit data.

 Like with other Polar heart rate monitors, the soft adjustable strap of the H6 is one of its biggest selling points.Read more

 The Polar H6 provides up to 300 hours on its single disposable coin cell battery.
 It does not transmit heart rate data to Polar heart rate monitors.
 However, it will transmit to the company’s Polar Beat app.
-Nearly all smartphone or smartwatches will be compatible with the H6, so it can pair with any of the available free fitness apps in order to send and store accurate data.
+Nearly all smartphones or smartwatches will be compatible with the H6, so it can pair with any of the available free fitness apps in order to send and store accurate data.
 Although the battery can be replaced, it cannot be recharged as a lithium-ion battery could.

 The Polar H6 will give accurate readings, even during vigorous movements.
 It will stay in place, and athletes who prefer a tight fit can have one without the straps cutting into their skin.
-Users reported that the strap to sensor connection was sturdy, and they had no concerns of the sensor coming loose.
+Users reported that the strap to sensor connection was sturdy, and they had no concerns about the sensor coming loose.

 6. Suunto Smart Sensor

 The Suunto Smart Sensor has got to be the smallest chest strap heart rate monitor we reviewed.
 The small size makes it very portable, and virtually undetectable once you strap it around your body.
 This also makes it quite comfy, since there won't be a chunky box digging into your skin.Read more